 All facilities shall be designed to the latest adopted edition of the National Building Code and CAN/CSA B-651 "Accessible Design for the Built Environment."
 The document that is most stringent shall apply in any given situation.
-The concept of universal all gender / all inclusive access will be applied.
+The concept of universal access will be applied.
 Universal access means designing facilities so that they can be used by everyone.
-The following is a list to apply:
+For more specifics see the DTI's Design Guidelines and the following shall apply: